linkml/linkml/docs/faq/general.md

 ## How is LinkML licensed?

-All aspects of LinkML, from the core language itself to the toolchain are in the public domain through a CC-0 waiver.
+All aspects of LinkML, from the core language itself to the toolchain, are in the public domain through a CC-0 waiver.

 ## Who uses LinkML?